Are your eyes sore, itchy or gritty? Maybe you have a condition called Dry Eye, here is what you need to know!

-Most people will know the feeling of having irritated, sore or itchy eyes – a long-haul flight, a pesky eyelash stuck in your eye or a terrible night sleep could be a cause of this.
-Unfortunately for some people, this feeling is a condition known as dry eye and can be caused by a variety of things, and not to mention, can be quite uncomfortable.
+Most people will know the feeling of having irritated, sore or gritty eyes – a long-haul flight, a pesky eyelash stuck in your eye or a terrible night’s sleep could be a cause of this.
+Unfortunately for some, this feeling can be daily and is a condition known as Dry Eye.
+Dry Eye can be caused by a variety of things, it can be uncomfortable and at times debilitating

-So what is dry eye?
+What is dry eye?
 And why do some people develop it?
-At the Wellington Eye Centre, we get these questions quite often.
-Keep reading to learn more about dry eye and how it can be treated.
+At the Wellington Eye Centre, we get these questions frequently.
+Keep reading to learn more.

 What Is Dry Eye?

 Dry eye is a condition some people experience due to an issue with their tears.
-Normally not enough tears are produced, or something impacts the quality of their tears, resulting in a gritty sensation.
-Despite its name, dry eye can cause your eyes to water more than usual, too.
-Generally, dry eye will be apparent in both eyes but in some cases, it can affect only one eye.
+Either not enough tears are produced, or something impacts the quality of their tears, resulting in a gritty sensation.
+Despite its name, dry eye can sometimes cause your eyes to water excessively!
+Dry eye tends to occur in both eyes, but in some cases it can affect only one eye.

-Most people associate tears with crying and being sad, which is definitely true!
-But in actual fact, tears are what keeps our eyes lubricated when we blink, using something called tear film.
-Tear film is made up of three layers: the mucin (mucous) layer, the aqueous (watery) layer and lipid (oil) layer.
+Most people associate tears with crying and being emotional, but in fact, we always need a decent volume of tears.
+Tears are what keep our eyes lubricated, so that when we blink, our eyelids smooth effortlessly over our eyes.
+The layer of fluid created by our tears is called the tear film.
+The tear film is made of three layers: the mucin (mucous) layer, the aqueous (watery) layer and the lipid (oil) layer.

-This tear film spreads over your eyeballs whenever you blink, helping your eyes to focus.
+This tear film spreads over the outer surfaces of your eyeballs whenever you blink, helping your eyes to see clearly, to wash away bacteria and debris and to make the eye feel comfortable.

 There are two main categories of dry eye: evaporative dry eye and aqueous deficiency.
-Generally, both of these categories are present in people who have developed dry eye.
+Most of the time, both categories are present in people who have developed dry eye.

 Evaporative dry eye

-This condition is caused when the oil (lipid) layer of your tear film is lacking, which results in your tears evaporating faster than normal.
-This doesn’t mean there aren’t enough tears themselves, but the quality of these tears isn’t normal.
-When working as it should, the oil layer in your tears stops them from evaporating too quickly, by sealing in the moisture, provided by the watery (aqueous) layer.
-It also helps the tear film spread over your eyes properly, ensuring all areas are covered with moisture.
+This condition occurs when the oil (lipid) layer of your tear film is lacking.
+A poor lipid layer results in your tears evaporating faster than normal.
+This doesn’t mean there aren’t enough tears, but the quality of these tears isn’t normal.
+The oily layer of your tears traps the rest of your tear film against your eye, slowing the evaporation.
+This oily layer also helps the tear film spread over your eyes smoothly, ensuring moisture reaches all areas.

 Aqueous deficiency

 Typically, dry eye won’t cause any long-term eyesight problems.
-However, in extremely rare cases, the dryness can leave permanent damage to the front of your eyes.
+However, in extremely rare cases, the dryness can leave permanent damage to the front of your eyes, impacting your vision.

 Why Have I Developed Dry Eye?